Pfzuo/Path-Hashing/README.md

 ## The Path Hashing Paper

-Pengfei Zuo and Yu Hua, "A Write-friendly Hashing Scheme for Non-volatile Memory Systems", in Proceedings of the 33st International Conference on Massive Storage Systems and Technology (MSST), 2017.
+Pengfei Zuo and Yu Hua, "[A Write-friendly Hashing Scheme for Non-volatile Memory Systems](https://csyhua.github.io/csyhua/hua-MSST2017-NVM.pdf)", in Proceedings of the 33st International Conference on Massive Storage Systems and Technology (MSST), 2017.

-Pengfei Zuo and Yu Hua, "A Write-friendly and Cache-optimized Hashing Scheme for Non-volatile Memory Systems", Accepted by IEEE Transactions on Parallel and Distributed Systems (TPDS), 2018.
-(To appear)
+Pengfei Zuo and Yu Hua, "[A Write-friendly and Cache-optimized Hashing Scheme for Non-volatile Memory Systems](https://csyhua.github.io/csyhua/hua-tpds2018-nvm.pdf)", IEEE Transactions on Parallel and Distributed Systems (TPDS), Vol.29, No.5, May 2018, pages: 985-998.